Article 31 – Audio‑Video Surveillance Systems

 -

 For routine matters (including use of force incidents pursuant to DOMDepartment Operations Manual Chapter 5, Article 2, Use of Force) that do not involve the criteria in subsections (A) or (B) below, Bargaining Unit (BU) 6 employees shall be granted an opportunity to review audio or video data of an incident they were involved in from their Body-Worn Camera (BWC) or institutional fixed camera(s).
 The procedures to request to review AVSS data, and the viewing of AVSS data relative to report writing, shall be in accordance with the procedures in the current Memorandum of Understanding (MOUMemorandum Of Understanding) for BU 6, section 9.16, Video Recordings.
-If staff are denied approval to review institutional fixed camera video by the Incident Commander for any of the reasons noted in subsections (A) or (B) below, they will be provided with a CDCRCalifornia Department of Corrections and Rehabilitation Form 1028, Audio/Video Surveillance System Evidence Request Denial, signed by the Captain or their designee, denying the request.
-Copies of the CDCRCalifornia Department of Corrections and Rehabilitation Form 1028 will be forwarded to ISUInstitution Services Unit and the Labor Relations Analyst who will notify the appropriate local BU chapter president that the form is ready for pickup.
+If staff are denied approval to review institutional fixed camera video by the Incident Commander for any of the reasons noted in subsections (A) or (B) below, they will be provided with either an automated email notification from NICE Investigate, or, for institutions that have not yet deployed NICE Investigate, a CDCRCalifornia Department of Corrections and Rehabilitation Form 1028, Audio/Video Surveillance System Evidence Request Denial signed by the Captain or their designee, denying the request.
+A copy of the CDCRCalifornia Department of Corrections and Rehabilitation Form 1028 or email denial notification from NICE Investigate will be forwarded by the requestor to the Labor Relations Analyst who will notify the appropriate local BU chapter president.
 For BWC data reviewing denial process see the California Code of Regulations (CCRCalifornia Code of Regulations), Title 15, section 3270.3.

 -

-An incident involving allegations of misconduct (defined as situations where the Hiring Authority has determined and initiated the CDCRCalifornia Department of Corrections and Rehabilitation Form 989, Confidential Request for Internal Affairs Investigation/Notification of Direct Adverse Action process) or where administrative action is reviewed: the employee shall be granted an opportunity to review CDCRCalifornia Department of Corrections and Rehabilitation video recording(s) at the sole discretion of the Warden, Chief Deputy Warden, or above.
+An incident involving allegations of misconduct (defined as situations where the Hiring Authority has determined and initiated the CDCRCalifornia Department of Corrections and Rehabilitation Form 989, Confidential Request for Internal Affairs Investigation/Notification of Direct Adverse Action process) or where administrative action is reviewed: the employee shall be granted an opportunity to review CDCRCalifornia Department of Corrections and Rehabilitation video recording(s) upon approval of the Warden, Chief Deputy Warden, or above.
 If staff are denied approval to review video data for this reason, no further questions or clarifications may be requested of the employee by the hiring authority.

 -

-An incident where criminal or deadly force is reviewed: the employee shall only be granted the opportunity to observe CDCRCalifornia Department of Corrections and Rehabilitation video data at the sole discretion of the OIAOffice of Internal Affairs or investigating or prosecuting agency.
+An incident where criminal or deadly force is reviewed: the employee shall only be granted the opportunity to observe CDCRCalifornia Department of Corrections and Rehabilitation video data upon approval of the OIAOffice of Internal Affairs or investigating or prosecuting agency.
 If staff are denied approval to observe video data during the review process, no further questions or clarifications may be requested of the employee by the hiring authority.

 -